Olen/homeassistant-plant/README.md

     max_moisture: 100
 ```

-The `species` must be written exactly as i appears in the "pid" in Openplantbook
+The `species` must be written exactly as i appears in the "pid" in Openplantbook - including quotation marks etc.:
 ```
   my_plant:
     species: coleus 'marble'